Topological invariants of groups and Koszul modules: Topological invariants of groups

 \subsection{A bound on the degree of growth of a group.}

 The goal of this section is to provide a proof of Theorem~\ref{thm:growth-degree}.
 Suppose $G$ is a finitely generated group and let $S\subseteq G$ be a finite set of generators.
 For an integer $m\geq 0$, we denote by $\ell_G(m)=\ell_{G,S}(m)$ the number of elements $g\in G$ expressible as a product of $m$ elements from $S\cup S^{-1}$.
 Bass \cite{bass} and Guivarc'h \cite{guivarch} showed that a finitely generated nilpotent group $G$ has polynomial growth.
-More precisely, the inequality $\ell_G(m)\leq C m^{d(G)}$ holds for $m\gg 0$, where $d(G)$ is the \emph{degree of polynomial growth} of the group, which in the case of nilpotent groups is given by the formula
+More precisely, the inequality $\ell_G(m)\leq C m^{d(G)}$ holds for $m\gg 0$, where $d(G)$ is the \emph{degree of polynomial growth} of the group.
+In the case of a nilpotent group $N$, this invariant is given by the formula

+where $\phi_q(N)$ denote the lower central ranks of $N$.
 We also recall a celebrated theorem of Gromov \cite{gromov} which asserts that conversely, the virtually nilpotent groups are precisely the ones that have polynomial growth.
 If $G$ is merely virtually nilpotent, the Bass-Guivarc'h formula (\ref{thm:bass-guivarch}) fails as seen for instance by taking $G$ to be the infinite dihedral group, where $d(G)=1$, whereas $\phi_q(G)=0$ for all $q$.
 For a quantitative version of Gromov's result, we refer to \cite[Theorem 4]{M}.

 3pt

 Before stating the following result, we recall that the \emph{Hirsch index} of a finitely generated nilpotent (or more generally polycyclic) group $G$ is defined to be the quantity $h(G):=\sum_{q\geq 1} \phi_q(G)$, see \cite[Chapter~1]{segal}.
 It is well-known that for a normal subgroup $N\trianglelefteq G$ one has the additivity property $h(G)=h(N)+h(G/N)$.